venkatasg/venkatasg/README.md

 ### Hi 👋

 <p> I’m <strong>Venkat</strong> (<em>he/him/his</em>).
 I’m an Assistant Professor in Computer Science at Ithaca College.
-I'm a Computational Linguist interested in understanding various facets of <b>meaning</b> in human language and communication using modern Machine Learning and Natural Language Processing techniques and tools.</a>.
+I'm a Computational Linguist interested in understanding various facets of <b>meaning</b> in human language and communication using modern Machine Learning and Natural Language Processing.</a>.

 <p>Outside of research, I love cooking,<s>running,</s> strength training, biking, building <a href="/apps">apps</a> for Apple platforms, and <a href="https://letterboxd.com/venkatasg/">the movies</a>.</p>